pickinanameainteasy/Custom-Gas-Alert/README.md

 READ THOROUGHLY!

 # Custom-Gas-Alert
-Sends alerts when ETH gas prices go below a user-specified value
+Sends alerts when ETH gas prices for a selected protocol go below a user-specified value

 # What you will need:
 1) Python 3+